MystenLabs/seal/SecurityBestPractices.md

 Seal uses **client-side encryption** by default.
 That means applications or users retrieve the decryption key from Seal’s key servers and use it locally to decrypt the data.

 If a user or application leaks the decryption key - intentionally or not - the encrypted data could be decrypted by unauthorized parties.
-Because Seal key servers do not currently emit on-chain logs of key delivery events, there is no on-chain audit trail showing which user or wallet obtained the key.
+Because Seal key servers do not emit on-chain logs of key delivery events, there is no on-chain audit trail showing which user or wallet obtained the key.

 To help detect or respond to such incidents: